Honeywell TH9320WF Touchscreen Thermostat

 Select Standard to maintain the programmed periods or Initiate Occupancy to use energy-saving settings until a user presses Start Occupancy. - Override Duration

-Select how long to maintain Honeywell TH9320WF temperature during an override: 1-10 hours or No Limit. - Early Recovery for Heating
+Select how long to maintain the Honeywell TH9320WF temperature during an override: 1-10 hours or No Limit. - Early Recovery for Heating

 Select No to begin recovery on schedule or Yes to ramp up temperature early. - Early Recovery for Cooling